Marina di Ginosa: Sport

 The reference football team is Ginosa, but from 1979 to 1997 the fraction had its own football team called Stella Maris, which played 15 Third Category championships and 2 Second Category championships.
 Two amateur level clubs had already been founded in 1971: Stella Marina 74025 and Polisportiva Maris, which in 1979 merged into a single company renamed Stella Maris di Marina di Ginosa and affiliated with the FIGC to compete in amateur championships.
 The initial prerogative of the team was to field only players residing in Ginosa Marina.
 In the 1979-1980 debut year, the Marinese team won its first championship.
-The second promotion is that of 1996-1997 with the white-starry team that wins all the matches on the calendar.
+The second promotion is that of 1996-1997 with the white-starry team that won all the matches on the calendar.
 The company dissolved the following year, in 1997-1998, at the end of a negative tournament that saw it relegated back to the Third Category.